WSU students: Kohberger spoke up in class — except when Moscow killings were the topic

 “He was completely silent,” Kohberger’s classmate said.

 Kohberger, who faces a felony burglary charge in addition to the murder counts, is accused in the Nov.
-13 stabbing deaths of U of I seniors Madison Mogen, 21, of Coeur d’Alene, and Kaylee Goncalves, 21, of Rathdrum, Idaho; junior Xana Kernodle, 20, of Post Falls, Idaho; and freshman Ethan Chapin, 20, of Conway, Skagit County.
+13 stabbing deaths of U of I seniors Madison Mogen, 21, of Coeur d’Alene, Idaho, and Kaylee Goncalves, 21, of Rathdrum, Idaho; junior Xana Kernodle, 20, of Post Falls, Idaho; and freshman Ethan Chapin, 20, of Conway, Skagit County.

 The three women lived together in an off-campus rental house, while Chapin was staying over for the night with Kernodle, his girlfriend.